What is a debt-to-income ratio for a mortgage?

 What is a debt-to-income ratio?

-Expressed as a percentage, your debt-to-income ratio is the portion of your gross (pre-tax) monthly income spent on repaying regularly occurring debts, including mortgage payments, rents, outstanding credit card balances and other loans.
-It’s a comparison of what’s going out each month vs. what’s coming in.
+Your debt-to-income ratio is the portion of your gross (pre-tax) monthly income spent on repaying regularly occurring debts, including mortgage payments, rents, outstanding credit card balances and other loans.
+It is expressed as a percentage and is a comparison of what’s going out each month vs. what’s coming in.

 Types of DTI ratios

-• Front-end ratio: Also called the housing ratio or mortgage-to-income ratio, this shows what percentage of your income would go toward housing expenses.
-This includes your monthly mortgage payment, property taxes, homeowners insurance premiums and homeowners association fees, if applicable.
+- Front-end ratio: Also called the housing ratio or mortgage-to-income ratio, this shows what percentage of your income would go toward housing expenses.
+It includes your monthly mortgage payment (principal and interest), property taxes, homeowners insurance premiums and homeowners association fees, if applicable.

-• Back-end ratio: This shows how much of your income goes to cover all monthly debt obligations.
-This includes the mortgage (if you get it) and other housing expenses, plus credit cards, auto loans, child support, student loans — the predictable, regularly recurring items.
+- Back-end ratio: This shows how much of your income covers all monthly debt obligations.
+This includes the mortgage (if you get it) and other housing expenses, plus credit cards, auto loans, child support, and student loans — the predictable, regularly recurring items.
 Living expenses, such as utilities, are not included, however.

-Keep in mind: In common parlance, DTI ratio often refers specifically to the back-end ratio, but both front- and back-end ratios are often factored in when a lender says they're considering a borrower's debt-to-income ratio for a mortgage.
+Keep in mind: DTI ratio often refers specifically to the back-end ratio, but both front- and back-end ratios are usually factored in when a lender considers a borrower’s debt-to-income ratio for a mortgage.

 What is a good debt-to-income ratio?